Updated: Jan 11

 Curry leaf pacifies both the Vata and Kapha doshas due to its warming, pungent and bitter nature.

 It can be used to support Pitta re-balance, but will aggravate this dosha if used in excess.

-Curry leaf is herb used to treat Type 2 Diabetes, regulating the blood sugar through its potent alkalising and antioxidant properties that benefit the pancreas.
-You can read my blog post about 'Type 2 Diabetes Management & Curry Leaf' by clicking on the link.
+Curry leaf is a herb used to treat Type 2 Diabetes, regulating the blood sugar through its potent alkalising and antioxidant properties that benefit the pancreas.
+You can read my blog post about 'Type 2 Diabetes Management & Curry Leaf' by clicking here.